District 5050 Rotary Youth Exchange

 For outbound students

-• Promote the Long Term Exchange Program (“LTEP”) and the Short Term Exchange Program (“STEP”) to students and prospective host families in your community.
+Promote the Long Term Exchange Program (“LTEP”) and the Short Term Exchange Program (“STEP”) to students and prospective host families in your community, particularly those connected with rotary rye.
+Interview and select candidates to nominate for either the LTEP or the STEP while maintaining contact with the district outbound coordinator.

 For inbound students